mnylc/mnylc.github.io/_posts/jobs/2017-03-27-LIBRARIAN-I-CHILDREN’S-SERVICES-WHITE-PLAINS-PUBLIC-LIBRARY.markdown

 layout: post
 title:  "Librarian I, Children’s Services - White Plains Public Library"
 date:   2017-03-27
 excerpt: "Do you love children’s literature, enjoy keeping abreast of publishing trends, and delight in creating a top-notch collection that will engage readers?
 Then come join us at the White Plains Public Library.

-Due to retirement, the White Plains Public Library has an opening for a Librarian I to work in The Trove, our library for children.
-One of the busiest public libraries in New York State, the White Plains Public Library values excellent customer service as well as innovation and experimentation in services and programs.
+Due to retirement, the White Plains Public Library has an opening for a Librarian I to work in..."

-The City of White Plains is located 25 miles north of New York City in Westchester County.
-Home to 55,000 residents, the City’s population expands to 250,000 every workday as thousands of people travel to the City for work or school.
-The modern downtown has enjoyed a recent revitalization with expanded shopping and dining options.
-With a Metro North commuter railroad station and a bus transit center, people from all over Westchester County make White
-Plains a destination for work, leisure and study.

-The White Plains Public Library serves the City through one facility, located in downtown White Plains.
-With a staff of 42 FTE, in 2014 the Library attracted nearly 30,000 people to its programs and circulated over 700,000 items.
-In addition to the Trove, the library for children, in 2013 the Library opened the Edge, an innovative library for teens that includes a digital media lab.
-The final phase of its capital campaign will create the Hub, with a Learning Commons for adults as well as a café and bookstore.

-The City of White Plains is an Equal Opportunity Employer

-"
 tag: job
 ---